-Sometimes you will exclude areas that contain working copies, which saves TSVNCache from scanning and monitoring for changes, but you still want a visual indication that such folders are versioned.
-The Show excluded folders as 'normal' checkbox allows you to do this.
-With this option, versioned folders in any excluded area (drive type not checked, or specifically excluded) will show up as normal and up-to-date, with a green check mark.
+Sometimes you will exclude areas that contain working copies, which saves TSVNCache from scanning and monitoring for changes, but you still want a visual indication that a folder contains a working copy.
+The Show excluded root folders as 'normal' checkbox allows you to do this.
+With this option, working copy root folders in any excluded area (drive type not checked, or specifically excluded) will show up as normal and up-to-date, with a green check mark.
 This reminds you that you are looking at a working copy, even though the folder overlays may not be correct.
 Files do not get an overlay at all.
 Note that the context menus still work, even though the overlays are not shown.

-As a special exception to this, drives A: and B: are never considered for the Show excluded folders as 'normal' option.
+As a special exception to this, drives A: and B: are never considered for the Show excluded folders as 'nor-mal' option.
 This is because Windows is forced to look on the drive, which can result in a delay of several seconds when starting Explorer, even if your PC does have a floppy drive.